Dental Implants – Collinsville, VA

 Four to six implants placed along the jaw are all that’s needed to provide a strong foundation for a full denture.
 Compared to regular dentures, implant dentures are smaller, allow for a stronger bite, and are easier to take care of.
 We can upgrade a patient’s current denture to fit over implants or provide a completely new prosthetic as well.

-Understanding the Cost of Implants
+Understanding the Cost of Dental Implants

 Your dental implant procedure will be completely unique based on your particular situation, needs, and concerns.
 This means the cost will be unique as well, and in order to give you an accurate estimate, we need to see you for a consultation first.
 Typically, dental implants tend to cost more upfront compared to traditional bridges and dentures, but thanks to their longevity, implant patients end up saving a ton of money in the long run.
 That’s because traditional prosthetics usually have to be replaced multiple times over the course of someone’s life, compounding their initial lower price, while implants can easily last for decades.

-Learn More About the Cost of Dental Implants
+Types of Dental Implants